Consumer shopping has evolved, but which habits are here to stay?

 Catalyst and Xaxis, in partnership with London Research, conducted a two-part original research study to understand changes in consumer shopping and their impact for marketers.
 Part One: The Retail Paradigm: The Evolution of Consumer Shopping is available now.

 This study, based on a survey of 2,000 consumers in the US, and interviews with a range of brands, agencies and retail platforms, examines how shifts in consumer shopping have been shaped by the pandemic.
 We examine what changes are here to stay as brands and platforms evolve their ecommerce, delivery and retail offerings to meet these changes.
-The takeaway– a retail paradigm.
+The takeaway– a new retail paradigm.

 New Data & Insights On Consumer Shopping